regenix/regenix/README.md

 The directory `/apps/` contains all applications and that allows to use one copy of the framework for several projects.
 You do not need something like symlinks in Linux to support a few applications.

-The next step, you need to know the typical sturtcure of an application.
+The next step, you need to know the typical structure of an application.

 * `conf/` - configurations
  * `conf/application.conf` - the general config